DanielleQuinn/blog-posts/afs148/blogtext.md

 - In 69.2 % of talks, women asked no questions.
 In these instances, men asked one to five questions per talk.

-- Comparing across talks, men asked significantly more (2.38 +/- 1.44) questions than women (0.65 +/- 1.16) (Wilcoxon test,
+- Across talks, men asked significantly more (2.38 +/- 1.44) questions per talk than women (0.65 +/- 1.16) (Wilcoxon test,
 p < 0.01).

 ![](https://github.com/DanielleQuinn/blog-posts/blob/gh-pages/afs148/afs-plot1.png)